mikesigs/academic-kickstart/content/post/building-azure-functions-with-precompiled-fsharp/index.md

 Also, did I say "one exception"?
 I meant two.
 You'll also need to [install the .NET Core SDK](https://www.microsoft.com/net/learn/get-started/windows#install).

 Okay... _three_.
 Sheesh.
-I'm also going to use the [NuGet Package Manager](https://github.com/jmrog/vscode-nuget-package-manager) extension in Visual Studio Code, so you might as well install that now too.
+I'm also going to use the [NuGet Package Manager](https://github.com/jmrog/vscode-nuget-package-manager) extension in Visual Studio Code, so you might as well install that now as well.

 {{% alert note %}}
   You could use Paket to manage the dependencies instead of NuGet.
 It's far more popular within the F# community.
-But I want to limit the number of new technologies you have to learn in these posts.
+But I want to limit the number of new technologies for newcomers to F# in these posts.
 I'll get to Paket one day.
 {{% /alert %}}

 ## Create The Function App